"Nov. 6, 2012 -- Exercise helps put people with Parkinson's disease on a path to better health, a new study shows.

 Patients With Impaired Hepatic Function

-TASMAR (tolcapone) therapy should not be initiated if any patient with liver disease or two SGPT/ALT or SGOT/AST values greater than the upper limit of normal.
+TASMAR therapy should not be initiated in any patient with liver disease or two SGPT/ALT or SGOT/AST values greater than the upper limit of normal.
 (See BOXED WARNING, WARNINGS, and CLINICAL PHARMACOLOGY).

 Patients With Impaired Renal Function

-TASMAR (tolcapone) is supplied as film-coated tablets containing 100 mg or 200 mg tolcapone.
-The 100 mg beige tablet and the 200 mg reddish-brown tablet are hexagonal and biconvex.
-Imprinted with black ink on one side of the tablet is TASMAR (tolcapone) and the tablet strength (100 or 200), on the other side is a V.
+TASMAR is supplied as film-coated tablets containing 100 mg tolcapone.
+The 100 mg beige tablet is hexagonal and biconvex.
+Debossed on one side of the 100 mg tablet is TASMAR and the tablet strength (100), on the other side is a V.

 This monograph has been modified to include the generic and brand name in many instances.